Cristian Campagna: International career

 He played for Western Canada at the Danone Nations Cup national final in 2013.
 In February 2016, he was called up to a national youth team camp for the first time with the Canada U15.

-In 2021 and 2022, he was a regular training squad member (despite not being an official call-up) with the Canadian national team during their 2022 FIFA World Cup qualification schedule.
+In 2021 and 2022, he was a regular training squad member (despite not being an official call-up) with the Canada national team during their 2022 FIFA World Cup qualification schedule.

 Personal

 He is the older brother of fellow professional soccer player Matteo Campagna.